Shashi7391/Sample-test-project/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis

 - R square of final model built is 0.8083, and the adjusted R square is 0.8109.
 - The final equation of the Target variable 'cnt' with respect to all the Predictor variabes is :
  (cnt = 0.2401yr - 0.0985holiday + 0.4623temp - 0.2857lightSnowRain - 0.0754MistCloudy - 0.1258Spring + 0.0587Winter + 0.1724)